 Classical Riding Lessons on your own horse

 Relaxation is key.
 Once the horse is relaxed, we are in a better position to gymnastically develop the correct muscle groups, to establish rhythm and improve the horse’s balance for the weight of the rider.
 For the horse, I like to ensure that the basics are instilled as the training progresses.
 I aim for a horse that enjoys his work, is supple, light in hand and works from the hindquarters.
-There is no place for force when training the horse, only time and patience.
+There is no place for force when training the horse.

 Working with various exercises I aim to help develop and improve the rider’s balance, suppleness and overall position in the saddle.
 This in turn will improve their aids and overall relationship with their horse, producing harmony between horse and rider.
 I also aim to further the student’s knowledge of the how’s and why’s.
 Classical dressage has been tried and tested for thousands of years, confirming that it is the ideal way to work with your horse, without force but with love and understanding.